rangle/react-training/lessons/react-intro.md

 ---
 ## Create React App Commands

-- Use `npm command` to run
-- `start`: serves the application in a development environment
+- `npm start`: serves the application in a development environment
   - Code changes are automatically refreshed in the browser
-- `build`: builds the application for deployment and copies the files to the `public` folder
+- `npm build`: builds the application for deployment and copies the files to the `public` folder
-- `test`: runs the application's tests
+- `npm test`: runs the application's tests
-- `eject`: ejects the build configuration
+- `npm eject`: ejects the build configuration
+   - Don't do this!
-   - Only for advanced users who need customization
+   - (for advanced users only) Don't do this *yet*